About PetersPioneersWilliam Peter and Elizabeth Berles Drueke Family

 Elizabeth Berles Drueke tombstone

-Elizabeth Berles Drueke tombstone, Mount Calvary Cemetery.
+Elizabeth Berles Drueke tombstone at Mount Calvary Cemetery.
+See: Find a Grave

 William Peter and Elizabeth: 8 children, 19 grandchildren, 29 great grandchildren